Back to Blog

 I want the most features

-CleanShot X is hard to beat.
+CleanShot X covers the widest feature range here.
 It does screenshots, GIFs, videos, scrolling capture, and more.
 But be ready to pay extra for cloud features.

 I record a lot of product demos